I am a photographer, designer, and visual artist guided by curiosity, presence, and the ongoing exploration of self through art.

 I am drawn to what lives quietly in the shadows: outsiders, overlooked places, subtle beauty, and moments that do not ask to be seen.
 Through physical spaces I capture emotional states, allowing the outside world to echo something internal.

 My images move between poetic realism and ambiguity.
 They are not meant to impress but to connect—to soothe, to reveal, to whisper.
 Rather than explaining, they offer space: for projection, for memory, for quiet feeling.
+The marks we carry—bruises, scars, traces of intimacy—belong to that language.
+They are quiet evidence of closeness, of bodies remembering one another.

 Working primarily in black and white, my images often carry a sense of nostalgia and quiet mystery.
 They do not ask to be fully understood.
 They hold space instead.
+A seeking of seriousness alongside playfulness—whether they meet, or remain unresolved.
+I’m drawn to the moment when intensity softens—when a smile interrupts tension, when a shadow teases rather than hides.

-something real—a moment that existed, changed, and left behind a trace.
+—a moment that existed, changed, and left behind a trace.

 Through light, shadow, and silence, I photograph the world—only to meet myself within it.